mybeliefs/mybeliefs.github.io/docs/New Testament/General Letters/2 peter.md

 #### Key Verses

 - `2 Peter 3:9`: "The Lord is not slow to fulfill his promise as some count slowness, but is patient toward you, not wishing that any should perish, but that all should reach repentance."

-### Difficulties
-None.

-## Observations

-- We need to pursue <ins>holiness</ins>.
-This is shown by character ... goodness, knowledge, kindness, etc.
-- There will always be <u>false teachers</u>, they will be judged
-- Christ will come again.
-More time for people to repent and be saved *3:9*

-## Chapters (3)

-### Ch 1

-> Live with Godliness, Supplement your faith with Holiness

-- His divine power has given us everything we need for **godliness** `3`
-  - ... escape the corruption of this world `4`
-  - Make every effort to **supplement your faith with (Holiness)**: `5-7`
-    - virtue
-    - knowledge
-    - self-control
-    - steadfastness
-    - godliness
-    - affection
-    - love
-  - These qualities will keep us from being ineffective `8`
-  - ... whoever lacks these qualities is so nearsighted that he is blind, having forgotten that he was cleansed from his former sin `9`
-- Eyewitnesses (Peter) of his majesty {not made up} `16`
-  - Received honor and glory from God the Father ...
-"This is my beloved Son, with whom I am well pleased" `17` {transfiguration}
-- Prophecy comes from God ... men spoke from God as they were carried along by the Holy Spirit `20-21`

-### Ch 2

-> False Teachers, God will judge

-- ... **false teachers** among them, who will secretly bring in destructive heresies `1`
-- **God judged** `4-7`
-    - angles, cast them into hell `4`
-    - ancient world flood, but spared Noah `5`
-    - Sodom and Gomorrah to ashes `6`
-    - rescued Lot `7`
-- Lord knows how to rescue the godly from trials, and to keep the unrighteous under punishment until the day of judgment `9`
-- {**false teachers**} `12-14`:
-  - blaspheme about the matter of which they are ignorant `12`
-  - eyes full of adultery seduce the unstable, hearts trained in greed `14`
-  - promise them freedom, but they themselves are slaves of corruption - sensual passions of the flesh `18`
-  - a man is a slave to whatever has mastered him `19`
-- better for them never to have known the way of righteousness than after knowing it to turn back from the holy commandment delivered to them `21`

-### Ch 3

-> Scoffers will come, God is patient not wanting anyone to perish, Live holy

--  `Summary`:
-    - Assures readers that Christ is coming
-    - Meanwhile, time is still available for people to come to Christ
-    - It will be unexpected
-    - Seek spotless and blameless lives
-    - Growing in Christ will stop us from falling into wickedness
-    - Refers to Paul's writings as scripture (v16)
-- **scoffers will come** in the last days, following their own sinful desires `3`
-  - “Where is the promise of his coming?” `4`
-  - ... being kept (heaven and world) until the day of judgment and destruction of the ungodly `7`
-- A day is like a thousand years, and a thousand years are like a day to the Lord `8`
-  - **He is patient**, not wanting anyone to perish, but everyone to come to repentance `9`
-  - The day of the Lord will come like a thief `10`
-- **Live holy** and godly lives `11`
-  - ... waiting for new heavens and a new earth where righteousness dwells. `13`
-  - ... make every effort to be spotless `14`